 It sounds like you have found your place in the major!
 What are you up to when you aren’t grading papers?

 I love being outdoors and I’m happiest when I’m near the water or the mountains.
 I like running because it gets me outdoors.
 But I’m also kind of a homebody.
-I like pioneer-type activities: I have a huge garden and I like to freeze and can the things I grow.
+I have a huge garden and I like to freeze and can the things I grow.
 I love to knit and there are stacks of books in every room in our house.

 BS Lewis & Clark College; MA., PhD University of Washington